Aurelien-Pelissier/High-Harmonic-Generation/README.md

 ## Main Results

 Since there is more than 10 parameters involved in the HHG process that can be modified experimentally, and because the involved physical phenomenon are highly nonlinear, it is not possible to give an overview of all dependencies at the same time.
+This section only showcases some of the results obtained with our implementation.
+For more details regarding the theory, implementation choices and the obtained results please refer to the pdf report.
 The 2 following graphs are an example of what we can obtain by running the simulation:

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/High-Harmonic-Generation/master/report/results.png" width=900>